Mortgage Rate Lock: How And When To Lock In Your Interest Rate

 How Does A Mortgage Rate Lock Work?

-What does a rate lock do for you?
-Here's how it works in practice.
+What does a mortgage rate lock do for you?
+Here's how it works.

 If Rates Go Up

-You lock in your rate as soon as possible, and by the time closing comes, rates have risen significantly.
-Since you've already locked in, those spikes won't affect you at all.
-This is exactly what rate locks are for, so if rates rise, you win.
+If you lock in your rate as soon as possible, and by the time closing comes, the rate spikes upward, it won't affect you at all.
+This is exactly what rate locks are for: if rates rise, you won’t be affected.

 If Rates Go Down